nathanael-fijalkow/stamina/readme.txt

 If the automaton is a probabilistic automaton, it runs the Markov Monoid algorithm, if it is a classical non-deterministic automaton, it computes its star-height.
-Line by line description of the input file format for automata: the first line is the size of the automaton (number of states). the second line is the type of the automaton: c for classical, p for probabilistic. the third line is the alphabet.
+Line by line description of the input file format for automata: the first line is the size of the automaton (number of states). the second line is the type of the automaton: c for classical, p for probabilistic, or a number n for a cost automaton with n counters. the third line is the alphabet.
 Each character is a letter, they should not be separated. the fourth line is the initial states.
 Each state should be separated by spaces. the fifth line is the final states.
 Each state should be separated by spaces. the next lines are the transition matrices, one for each letter in the input order.
 A transition matrix is given by actions (1 and _) separated by spaces.
 Each matrix is preceded by a single character line, the letter (for readability and checking purposes).
+For cost automata, the coefficients of the matrix are I1, I2,... for increments of counter 1,2, etc, R1,R2,... for resets, E for epsilon, and _ for no transition.

 Careful: if the input is a classical automaton for star-height computation, it has to be deterministic.
 In future versions, we might accept instead the dual (accepting states reversed) of a non-deterministic automaton for the complement language.